hausler89/gas2017/README.md

 Simple n-body simulation of particles with Lennard-Jones repulsion between them.
 North and South wall are periodic, east and west are LJ repulsive.

+Main source file is gas.cpp, there you will find the definition of global variables, system parameters and the main function.
+The verlet integrator is directly implemented in main(), as this is the main purpose of this program anyways.

 Compile with

   make